 Best Friends Animal Society launches No-Kill Utah (NKUT), an initiative to achieve no-kill in Utah by 2019.

 Los Angeles has reduced the number of animals being killed in shelters by 50 percent, and is on-track to become a no-kill city over the next two years.

 APRA (Atlanta Pet Rescue and Adoption) joins Best Friends Animal Society, leading the way for no-kill to spread throughout the southeast.

 Best Friends is able to determine that the number of dogs and cats killed in shelters nationwide has gradually been reduced to approximately 2 million annually, from 17 million in 1984.

-The Best Friends Pet Adoption Center opens in the SoHo neighborhood in New York City.
+The Best Friends Lifesaving Center opens in the SoHo neighborhood in New York City.
 The facility showcases adoptable animals and features interactive displays and maps to inspire and engage people from all around the country to work for no-kill in their own communities.

 The number of animals being killed in America's shelters each day is now more accurately marked at slightly over 4,100 — down from the 5,500 per day Best Friends announced in 2017 — or 1.5 million annually.

 Many Sanctuary staff deployed to frontline shelters to help with their lifesaving efforts, regularly participating in the mentorship programs, deployments for Hurricane Harvey and a transport project out of Texas.

 For the first time on record, the total number of dogs and cats killed in America’s shelters for a given year has dropped below the one million mark — to around 733,000.